Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Acknowledgments

 \section{Acknowledgments}

-SS acknowledges that this work is based on the research supported by Entoto Observatory and Research Center, with grant number ESSTI-AA-IP-004-1021.
-SS is grateful for the North-West University, Department of Physics, for hosting me during the initial preparation of the work.
-HS gratefully acknowledges the financial support from the Mwalimu Nyerere African Union scholarship and the National Research Foundation (NRF) free-standing scholarship with grant number 112544.
-RH also acknowledges the NRF for the financial support for this work with a grant number 120850.
-AA acknowledges that this work is based on the research supported in part by the NRF of South Africa with grant number 112131.
+RH also acknowledges the NRF for financial support for this work with grant number 120850.
+AA acknowledges that this work is based on research supported in part by the NRF with grant number 112131.